NomadCode33/SailLines/README.md

-# Ship Race: Spain to Puerto Rico (1770)
+# SailLines: The 1779 Transatlantic Race
-A stop-motion animation depicts two ships, El Rey and El Colon, racing across three different routes to determine which journey is the fastest.
+A stop-motion animation illustrating a race between two ships, El Rey and El Colon, as they navigate three distinct routes to determine the most efficient path.
+Designed to visualize comparative travel times, the animation blends storytelling with geographic insight to engage viewers in a dynamic exploration of maritime navigation.

 <img src="./ShipRace Spain to Puerto Rico, 1770 720p.gif" img alt = "ShipRace GIF"/>